dtcenter/METdataio/docs/Users_Guide/installation.rst

  * The . indicates that the user should search the current directory for the **pyproject.toml** file.

- * Use metdataio package via import statement:
+ * To use the modules in the *METdataio/METdbLoad/ush* directory, use the metdataio package via an import statement:

    .. code-block:: ini
       from metdataio import metdbload.ush